yh1198015532/inet/tutorials/fingerprint/doc/index.rst

 Note that ``-h`` lists all available options.

+**TODO** the script runs all tests in all .csv files in the current directory by default/if otherwise specified for example, a .csv file can be added as an argument. or the -m to filter it appends UPDATED FAILED ERROR to the .csv filename so xy.csv.UPDATED

 A line in the .csv file defines a simulation run, by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
 The result can either be PASS, FAIL or ERROR.